salzahir/ShufMath/README.md

-# # Edutainment App 🎓📱
+# ShufMath 🎓📱

-The Edutainment App is a SwiftUI-based educational tool designed to make practicing multiplication and division fun and interactive.
+**ShufMath** is a SwiftUI-based educational tool designed to make practicing multiplication and division fun and interactive.
 With customizable difficulty settings, a timer, and real-time score tracking, this app helps users improve their math skills in an engaging and competitive way.

 ## Features 🌟